Painted

 459

 Altho ranging over the greater part of North America, the OLIVESIDE is nowhere common except in a few favored locations.
 They seem to select a certain territory outside of which they are rare or unknown.
-I have see them only four times in fifty years.
+I have seen them only four times in fifty years.
 A pair nested on our hillside in 1922 and the emphatic notes pe-pee were heard until the middle of July.
 I often saw their stocky forms on the tip of a wild cherry tree.

 EGGS: 3 or 4; creamy white wreathed around large end with lilac and brown spots.